Cthimothy/cthimothy.github.io/about.markdown

 <img src="/tjbw.jpg" alt="me" style="width:33%; height:auto;">

 # Work
-Linux, Emacs and chainsaw wrangler.
-I am Reasearch IT Team Lead for [Project ADA](https://www.exeter.ac.uk/research/projectada) (AI and Data Science) at [University of Exeter](https://exeter.ac.uk)

 I am a Linux Infrastructure guy (in the Paleozoic Era, we were called Unix SysAdmins).
-I work at the University of Exeter (Devon, UK) as a team lead for Project ADA (AI and Data Science).
+I work at the University of Exeter (Devon, UK) as a team lead for [Project ADA](https://www.exeter.ac.uk/research/projectada) (AI and Data Science).

 I worship daily at the Church of Emacs, which is my daily driver for much of my work; coding, remote server and container admin, notes, journals and PKM, project and task management, blog reading and writing, etc.